To me, breakout trading is one of the best setups and trading strategies.

 How to Implement a Breakout Trading Strategy

-Now that you know what they are, let’s take a look at how to trade breakouts.
+Let’s look at how to trade breakouts.

 Risk Management Strategy for Traders

-Every day-trading breakout strategy I use includes risk management.
+The everyday trading breakout strategy I use includes risk management.

 How News Catalysts Affect Breakouts